Animal Science, B.S.

 General Education includes Foundations (GWS and GQ), Knowledge Domains (GHW, GN, GA, GH, GS) and Integrative Studies (Inter-domain) requirements.
 N or Q (Honors) is the suffix at the end of a course number used to help identify an Inter-domain course, but the inter-domain attribute is used to fill audit requirements.
 Foundations courses (GWS and GQ) require a grade of 'C' or better.

-Science Option: Animal Science, B.S. at Commonwealth Campuses
+Animal Science, B.S. with Veterinary Medicine and Research Interest at Commonwealth Campuses

 The course series listed below provides only one of the many possible ways to move through this curriculum.
 The University may make changes in policies, procedures, educational offerings, and requirements at any time.
 This plan should be used in conjunction with your degree audit (accessible in LionPATH as either an Academic Requirements or What If report).
 Please consult with a Penn State academic adviser on a regular basis to develop and refine an academic plan that is appropriate for you.